braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sending_test_messages.md

 ## Limitations of test messages

-There are a few situations where test messages don't have complete feature parity with launching a campaign or canvas to a real set of users.
-In these instances, to validate this behavior you should launch the campaign or canvas to a limited set of test users.
+There are a few situations where test messages don't have complete feature parity with launching a campaign or Canvas to a real set of users.
+In these instances, to validate this behavior, you should launch the campaign or Canvas to a limited set of test users.

 - Viewing the Braze [preference center][16] from **Test Messages** will cause the submit button to be grayed out
 - The list-unsubscribe header is not included in emails sent by the test message functionality